ssbc/visual-docs/Editing-Animations.md

 ![A complex anime.js timeline, folded tidily](./png/documentation/folded-js.png)

+## Converting an anime.js timeline to CSS
+If you're planning to make any changes to the _timing_ of these animations, rather than just changing colors or swapping out elements, I highly recommend that you do so with anime.js rather than CSS, whenever you have the choice.
+However, you may need the end product to be a CSS animation (eg. for sharing on SBB or Github).
+In this case you'll need to convert the anime.js timeline into CSS animations, which would be _extremely_ difficult to attempt by hand.
+So I've started writing a script to make it much easier - you can find it and its documentation in the [`📁️ js`](./js) folder.

 ## Editing video
 You'll find the high-quality screen recordings of these animations in the [`📁️ mp4`](./mp4) folder.
 You can import these into the video editing tool of your choice, mix them with footage as you like, and export new videos.